top of page

 Graduates Outpace Job Opportunities

 India produces more than 1.3 crore graduates each year, including 15-20 lakh engineers.
 However, only 20-25 lakh new formal job opportunities are created annually.
-This imbalance means that many capable students face limited employment options, particularly in their core fields.
-Even competitive exams see millions of applicants vying for a small number of seats, contributing to increased pressure and uncertainty.
+This imbalance means that many capable students face limited employment options, especially in their core fields.
+Even competitive exams have millions of applicants vying for a small number of seats, contributing to increased pressure and uncertainty.

 Two beige signs on a pole; top reads "Study Abroad" with icons, bottom says "Job Hunt" with resume and people icons, against blue sky.